-Record with the screen off in Android
+How to Record With the Screen Turned off in Android

 Background Video Recorder

-Secret video recorder (SVR)
+Secret Video Recorder (SVR)

-Secret video recorder (SVR) is another app that can hide the recording while its happening.
+Secret video recorder (SVR) is another app that can hide the recording while it’s happening.
 It also switches the recording on or off to the volume button so you can trigger it when the screen lock is enabled.
-The app does show a notification during recording but if you trigger it when your phone is locked, you won’t see it.
+The app does show a notification during recording, but if you trigger it when your phone is locked, you won’t see it.

-background video recorder is much the same as these others.
+Background video recorder is much the same as these others.
 It can suppress the shutter sound, record in the background instead of on the main screen, use a different button to trigger recording and can record in full HD.
 It uses the same design, UI and tools as these others and competes well on every count.

 This app does have ads which can be intrusive but it works well enough.
 It can use either camera and just gets the job done.
-The app is free and ad supported.
+The app is free and ad-supported.